 Table 6 presents the results when all accounts are pooled (Panel A) and for men's and women's accounts separately (Panels B and C).
 Here I focus on the standardized measure of account use that includes both short and long run measures of account activity.
 The first column of Table 6 focuses exclusively on bargaining power.
-Here the vector het{ac} only includes a dummy variable to identify female-owned accounts (Panel A) and a dummy for unconfirmed couples.
+Here the vector het{ac} only includes a dummy variable to identify female-owned accounts (Panel A), a "missing bargaining power" dummy, and a dummy for unconfirmed couples.
 This way, the coefficient on the relatively advantaged interaction is only identified using the behavior of confirmed couples.

-The coefficient on the ATM main effect is negative and statistically different from zero - in other words, individuals with less proxied bargaining power use their accounts less when given an ATM card.
+The coefficient on the ATM main effect is negative - in other words, individuals with less proxied bargaining power use their accounts less when given an ATM card.
 The interaction between the ATM main effect and the "relatively advantaged" indicator is positive and significant both overall and for men.
-Moreover, the coefficient on the interaction term is always larger in magnitude than the coefficient on the main effect, which supports the hypothesis that individuals with more bargaining power value the ATM cards (I can reject that the net impact for relatively advantaged individuals is equal to zero at the 10 percent level both overall and for men).
-It is also important to point out that the bargaining power proxy is not simply standing in for the overall match quality of a couple - in fact, if one spouse in a couple is classified as "advantaged", the other spouse is classified as "disadvantaged".
+Moreover, the coefficient on the interaction term is always larger in magnitude than the coefficient on the main effect, which implies that individuals with more bargaining power value the ATM cards (I can reject that the net impact for relatively advantaged individuals is equal to zero at the 10 percent level both overall and for men).
+Importantly, the bargaining power proxy is not simply standing in for the overall match quality of a couple - in fact, if one spouse in a couple is classified as "advantaged", the other spouse is classified as "disadvantaged".
 Put another way, the results in Table 6 suggest that there is important within-couple heterogeneity in which spouse responded to the ATM treatment.
 Finally, note that the coefficient on the "advantaged" dummy is always negative and usually statistically significant.
 This suggests that low-bargaining-power individuals have excess demand for high-cost savings devices.

 A key concern with the results in column 1 is that the heterogeneous treatment effect is not driven by bargaining power, but rather by some other characteristic correlated with bargaining power.
-It is certainly the case that relatively advantaged individuals also have higher absolute values of age, education, income and literacy.
-To address this concern, I add age, income, literacy, and education to het{ic} in column 2.
+To address this, I add age, income, literacy, and education to het{ic} in column 2.
 This way, heterogeneity with respect to bargaining power is identified by within-couple differences in demographics.
-In order to keep the interpretation of the ATM main effect consistent, these newly-added controls are demeaned (separately by account type) before being interacted with the ATM dummy.24 This way the ATM main effect can always be interpreted as the treatment effect for accounts owned by an individual with below-median bargaining power and average values of all other variables in het{ic} .
-The results are quite robust to including these additional heterogeneous treatment effects.
+In order to keep the interpretation of the ATM main effect consistent, these newly-added controls are demeaned (separately by account type) before being interacted with the ATM dummy.23 This way the ATM main effect can always be interpreted as the treatment effect for accounts owned by an individual with below-median bargaining power and average values of all other variables in het{ic} .
+The results are robust to including these additional heterogeneous treatment effects.